lailagamaleldin/cv-final-proj/README.md

 # ReLeaf

-This is our final project for Computer Vision!
+This is our Computer Vision final project!
 It's a notebook, so you can just scroll through and run the bits of code one after the other.
 Be sure to run each part sequentially because some segments fail if you don't run all the ones before.

 In case there are issues with the notebook on here, here is the direct link to our Colab Notebook: